scipy/scipy/doc/source/building/windows.rst

    C:\Users\<user name>\AppData\Local\Programs\Python\Python38\python.exe

-Then you'll need to put the :code:`openblas.a` file that we previously copied and renamed somewhere like the following:
+then you'll need to put the :code:`openblas.a` file that we previously copied and renamed somewhere like the following:

 .. code:: shell